PostHog/posthog.com/contents/founders/first-1000-users.md

 ![one month plan](https://res.cloudinary.com/dmukukwp6/image/upload/one_month_plan_1097da6295.png)

+We optimized how we worked to ship as fast as possible, working from 9am to anywhere between midnight and 3am, 7 days a week.
+Our only break each day was a 10-minute walk to the local sandwich shop, and an episode of Parks and Recreation.

-We optimized how we worked together to ship is fast as possible.
-It was a crazy time.
-We worked flat out.
-If we failed to complete all four in a month, we would pivot.
+If we failed to complete all four in a month, we would pivot again.

 ### Important decisions we made